 CWSP can provide up to $12,000 for projects that protect and enhance Portland’s watersheds and neighborhoods and/or provide environmental education.
 Please see the list of eligible project categories.

 Matching funds (donations from private and public groups) are not required but are useful in demonstrating support for your project.
 Matching funds may be in-kind or cash.
 In-kind donations are donations of products and services and include volunteer time and labor.
 Cash donations are donations of money, generally for a specific budget item.

 Applying for a CWSP grant is a two-step process starting with a pre-application.
 The selection committee reviews pre-applications and then invites successful applicants to complete a full application.
 Learn more about the application process.

 Grants are awarded to eligible projects on an annual basis.
 All project components must be complete and grant funds must typically be spent between September 1 through June 30 of the respective grant year.
-For example, for grants in the 2022-2023 grant year, projects must start when a contract with Environmental Services is ready and June 30, 2023.
+For grants in the 2023-2024 grant year, projects must start when a contract with Environmental Services is ready and June 30, 2024.

 Delivery of Awarded Funds